AI Workshop: learn to build apps with AI →

 The two connectors are the input, they are connected to the negative and to the positive, and the opposite one is the output.

-Rotating potentiometer we can have on output a fraction of the voltage difference we have in the input pins.
+By rotating the potentiometer we can get on the output a fraction of the voltage difference applied to the input pins.

-This is because the potentiometer is a resistor we can modify the resistance of.
+This is because the potentiometer is a variable resistor whose resistance we can adjust.
 In this case I have a 10kΩ potentiometer:

 See this simulation: if we have the potentiometer at full left (counterclockwise), on the output pin we have a 9V difference between the output pin and ground, because the potentiometer is working at 100% as a 10kΩ resistance and absorbs all the current:

-If we change the potentiometer value at full right, on the output pin we have 9V because the potentiometer does not absorb any current.
+If we turn the potentiometer to full right, on the output pin we have 9V because the potentiometer does not absorb any current.
 It works like a wire, applying 0 resistance.

-Having the potentiometer at 50% gives 1/2 of the starting tension in the output pin:
+With the potentiometer at 50%, we get half of the input voltage on the output pin:

-Potentiometer are handy for many reasons, on their own, but they are also used in integrated circuits to help us regulate the output, like in this case with a sound sensor where the potentiometer is the blue box we can regulate with a screwdriver:
+Potentiometers are handy for many reasons on their own, but they are also used in integrated circuits to help us regulate the output, like in this sound sensor where the potentiometer is the blue box we can adjust with a screwdriver:

 Lessons in this unit: